lydell/elm-watch/README.md

 That being said, it’s not super difficult to set elm-watch up together with other tools.
 See the [example/](./example) folder for a lean and sweet setup with [esbuild], and [run-pty] for easily starting `elm-watch`, `esbuild` and a dev server in one go.

-But if you’re looking for a out-of-the-box setup, try [Parcel] or some other tool with the same goals.
+But if you’re looking for a out-of-the-box setup, try [Parcel], [elm-go] or some other tool with the same goals.
 Choose your trade-offs.

 Some more notes:

+- **Applications only.** At least for now, elm-watch is focused on Elm applications.
+I can think of two other use cases:

+  - Type checking packages.
+  - Type checking tests.

+  In both cases, `elm-test --watch` might be a better alternative.
+You get to see if your tests pass, too!

-- **Applications only.** Do you need a watcher for developing packages?
-Relying on type checking in your editor and occasionally running `elm make` (without arguments) in the terminal might be enough.
-What about type checking tests? `elm-test --watch` might be a better alternative (you want to see the tests pass as well, right?).
-For a package, running the tests likely type checks the whole package as well.
-So at least for now, elm-watch is focused on Elm applications.
+  For a package, it doesn’t take many tests to reach the point where if the tests compile, the package compiles too.
+Other than that, relying on type checking in your editor and occasionally running `elm make` (without arguments) in the terminal might be enough.

-- **window.Elm** elm-watch is basically just `elm-watch make`, so the output format is that you use `window.Elm` to access your Elm programs.
+- **`window.Elm`.** elm-watch is basically just `elm-watch make`, so the output format is using the good old `window.Elm` global.
 It might feel ugly and old-school compared to something like `import Elm from "./elm.js"`, but I think it’s fine.
 It’s just going to affect one line of your code.
-It lets you decouple your Elm completely from all other JavaScript, and makes hot reloading easier.
+It lets you decouple your Elm completely from all other JavaScript, makes hot reloading easier and might even be good for browser caching!
+Your Elm code might change very often, but some JavaScript code (perhaps using an npm package) might be very stable and can then be cached independently from the compiled Elm code.

 ## Ideas for the future

 - **Interactive errors.** Filter by target or Elm file.
 Collapse long code snippets (`case` expressions).
 - **Debug redux.** Apart from the standard `--debug` mode, also offer the [Redux DevTools] just one click away.
 Like [elm-monitor] and [elm-remotedev] but with no extra setup.
-- **Rust rewrite.** While I’ve kept the dependencies to a bare minimum, it would be super nice with a lean, super resource efficient, stand-alone binary.
+- **Rust rewrite.** While I’ve kept the npm dependencies for elm-watch to a bare minimum, it would be super nice with a lean, super resource efficient, stand-alone binary.
 Most of elm-watch’s tests are written at a very high level, so they should be reusable with an implementation written in any language with too much work.

 ## Terminal UI

-elm-watch displays the status of each target in `elm-watch.json`, some timings, stats, recent events (like files that have changed) and – of course – Elm compilation errors (if any).
+elm-watch displays the status of each target in `elm-watch.json`, as well as some timings, stats, recent events (like files that have changed) and – of course – Elm compilation errors.
 It should be pretty self explanatory.
 Use `elm-watch --help` if you wonder what some status emoji or symbol means.

 ## Browser UI